-Social media is one of the most affordable digital marketing tactics around.
-Through organic and paid social posts, you can expand your reach, grow awareness about your company, and target your audience in a seamless way.
+Through social media activities (organic and paid), you can expand your reach, grow brand awareness, drive website traffic, and target your audience in a seamless way.

 What is a social media audit?